The Future of Liberty

 David Keene (00:50:51):

-But they tried to demonstrate that.
-And if you were in, I never had a leak or a confidence that was in 40 years that was broken, partly because the only people you had to be careful of were some local reporter who would kill his grandmother to get to the Washington Bureau.
-But once they were in Washington, they had to have a symbiotic relationship.
-And that's something a lot of politicians don't understand
+They tried to demonstrate that.
+I never had a leak or a confidant, in 40 years, that was broken, partly because the only people you had to be careful of were some of the local reporters who would kill their grandmother to get to the Washington Bureau.
+Once they were in Washington, they had to have a symbiotic relationship and that’s something a lot of politicians don’t understand.

 (00:51:18):

-Is they need you and you need them.
-And there's no reason to be fighting about it.
-And the only rule I had was you never lie to 'em.
-And if you don't lie to them, they never, today, you can't do that.
-A producer called me maybe a year ago and I forget what the issue is, but we're now in all these cultural wars and everything.
-And he said, Dave, he said, I need some guidance on this story I'm doing.
+They need you and you need them and there’s no reason to be fighting about it.
+The only rule I had was you never lie to them.
+If you don’t lie to them, they never leak.
+Today, you can’t do that.
+A producer called me maybe a year ago and I forget what the issue was, but we’re now in all these cultural wars and everything.
+He said, Dave, I need some guidance on this story I’m doing.
 Could we sit down and have coffee and you could tell me?
-And I said, if this were 15 years ago, I'd do that.
-I said, but I'm not going to do that now because nobody can be trusted anymore.
-And there was a pause and he said, you're right about that.
-He said, we'll get together for a drink after it's over.
-But that's the fact.
-I mean, can't today you've got this journalists at war.
-I mean, the journalists are, I mean, they've always been partisan journalists and columns in that, but most of them, in my experience, for hardworking people who may have disagreed with you, I had a very good friend who you may remember who was Eric Engberg with CBS,
+I said, if this were 15 years ago, I'd do that but I’m not going to do that now because nobody can be trusted anymore.
+There was a pause and he said, you're right about that.
+He said, we'll get together for a drink after it’s over but that’s the fact.
+I mean, today you've got these journalists at war.
+The journalists, I mean, they’ve always been partisan to some degree, with journalists and columnists alike taking sides.
+But most of them, in my experience, are hardworking people who may have disagreed with you.
+I had a very good friend you may remember, Eric Engberg from CBS,

 (00:52:32):

-Who was, he was a fishing buddy of mine, and he was a cut and dried liberal because he'd only lived in that bubble.
-And I'd take him fishing, we'd go fishing all the time, and I'd pick out some issue and I'd talk to him and talk to him.
-And then at some point, this light would go off and he'd say, oh my God, there's another side.
-I mean, he wasn't vicious.
-He wasn't mean.
-He was that way because that's all he knew.
-And that's all.
-And now of course, it's not just journalists, but we live in neighborhoods.
-One of the reasons that Republicans think Democrats steal elections and Democrats think Republicans steal elections is neither of 'em have ever met anybody that voted.
-They live in, they live in gated communities of one sort or another.
-And all their neighbors think just the way they did.
-In the old days, it wasn't like that.
-And I really think that the media has a problem.
-The recent poll, I think it was either Gallup or Pew, has the media with less credibility than Congress.
+he was a fishing buddy of mine, and he was a cut and dry liberal, mostly because he had only ever lived within that bubble.
+I'd take him fishing, we'd go fishing all the time, and I'd pick out some issue and I'd talk to him about it.
+Then at some point, this light would go off and he'd say, oh my God, there’s another side.
+He wasn’t vicious.
+He wasn’t mean.
+He was that way because that’s all he knew.
+Now of course, it’s not just journalists, but we live in neighborhoods.
+One of the reasons that Republicans think Democrats steal elections and Democrats think Republicans steal elections is neither of them have ever met anybody that voted for the other side.
+They live in gated communities and all their neighbors think just the way they do.
+In the old days, it wasn’t like that.
+I really think that the media has a problem.
+A recent poll, I think it was either Gallup or Pew, shows that the media now has even less credibility than Congress.
 Do you know how hard you have to work to get your credibility lower than that of the Congress?
-And it's hard to see how they come back.
-But there's been this deterioration in any kind of values.
-I mean, the people that I knew, the political journalists that I knew for all these years and worked with, they'd be appalled by most of these people today.
-I'm sure there are good reporters out there, but they don't dominate.
-And I mean,
+It’s hard to see how they come back but there’s been this deterioration in any kind of value.
+The political journalists that I knew for all those years and worked with, they'd be appalled by most of these people today.
+I’m sure there are good reporters out there, but they don’t dominate.

 Mitch Daniels (00:54:02):

 Some of it can be explained.
-I'm not, I don't want to say excused, but explained by the change in the business model and in the incentives that they had some of it.
+I don’t want to say excused, but explained by the change in the business model and in the incentives that they had.

 David Keene (00:54:12):

-Yeah, that's one of the things in part, we lived in a period when the press objectivity, the history of, it's interesting because the early press during the Adams and Jefferson, very partisan, vicious stuff, all of the papers, or not all of 'em, were owned by partisans and presidents were out getting guys to dump on the other one.
-And God knows the things they said.
-I mean, makes,
+Yes, that’s one of the parts.
+We lived in a period when press objectivity—well, the history of it is interesting, because the early press during the Adams and Jefferson era was very partisan.
+Vicious stuff.
+Most of the papers were owned by partisans, and presidents were out getting guys to dump the other side.
+God knows the things they said.

 Mitch Daniels (00:54:41):